Menu

 GRANT PROGRAM

 We are eager to support endeavors that deepen the understanding and appreciation of palms.
 We support herbarium studies, fieldwork, phylogenetics, pollination, conservation, and education projects.
-We invite researchers, educators, and conservationists to apply for grant funding for 2026.
+We invite researchers, educators, and conservationists to apply for grant funding.

 NOTE NEW EARLIER APPLICATION DEADLINE!